Get an inside glimpse of the University Housing experience:

 Need a tour?

 We also offer tours of show rooms in Broadway, Ondine and Blumel.
 Housing Tours take place Monday through Friday and starts in the Housing Office at 1:30pm.
-Additionally, two campus tours, which include viewing a room in The Broadway, are offered daily at 11:00am and 3:00pm from the New Student Programs Office in Neuberger Hall, Room 131.
+Additionally, campus tours, which include viewing a room in The Broadway, are offered daily Monday through Friday at 9:50am from the New Student Programs Office in ASRC 101.

 Interested in living on-campus in downtown Portland?